(and people short on time, like me)

 Anyway, now I’m managing my own time and I realized things were starting to fall through the cracks.
 I’d seen bullet journals online for a few years and very much wanted to try, but I didn’t want to invest the time in OMG ART.
 I mean, I love art.
 I have a drawing tablet and everything.

 But I knew that if I put too much pressure on myself to make it arty, I would never see it through.
+I wanted an easy bullet journal.

 I also didn’t have money to invest in a printed planner, which would’ve been my druthers.
 So I took a small notebook and got to work.